New Zealand electorates: Representation Commission

 The Representation Commission reviews electorate boundaries after each New Zealand census, which normally occurs every five years.
 The Electoral Act 1993 stipulates that the South Island is to have 16 general electorates, and dividing the number of persons in the South Island's general electoral population by 16 determines the South Island Quota.
 This quota is then used to calculate the number of Māori electorates and to determine the number of North Island electorates.

 The number of Māori electorates is calculated by dividing the Māori electoral population (MEP) of New Zealand by the South Island Quota.
 Māori voters may choose to either be represented in a Māori electorate or a general electorate, so the MEP is influenced by the number of Māori who opt for Māori electorate representation.
 Māori voters who choose to be represented in a general electorate are included in the General electoral population (GEP) of either the South Island or North Island.
 The number of North Island electorates is calculated by applying the South Island Quota to the North Island GEP.
 In this way, all three types of electorates will represent similar populations.
 Electorates may vary by no more than 5% of the average electoral population size.

 In drawing new electorate boundaries, the Representation Commission must give due consideration to existing boundaries, communities of interest, facilities of communications, topographical features, and projected variation in population.
 Regard is often had for local authority boundaries.
 The Commission may abolish electorates and create new ones in their place.
 Except for Māori electorates, electorates must be wholly situated on either the North Island or South Island.
 Populations on other islands, such as Stewart Island / Rakiura and the Chatham Islands, are included by convention in electorates that provide access to the mainland, latterly Invercargill and Rongotai, respectively.

 Naming conventions

 The Representation Commission determines the names of each electorate following the most recent census.
 An electorate may be named after a geographic region, landmark (e.g. a mountain) or main population area.
 The Commission adopts compass point names when there is not a more suitable name.
 The compass point reference usually follows the name of the main population centre, e.g. Hamilton East.

 Special electorates

 Two types of special electorates have been used.

 Goldminers' electorates

-Goldminers' electorates were created for participants in the Otago gold rush.
+Goldminers' electorates were created for participants in the Otago and West Coast gold rushes.
 Goldminers did not usually meet the residency and property requirements in the electorate they were prospecting in, but were numerous enough to warrant political representation.
-Three goldminers' electorates existed, the first began in 1863 and both ended in 1870.
+A total of three goldminers' electorates existed, all of which were abolished in the 1870 redistricting.